 With the rising prices of just about everything, the cost of food certainly matters to most.
 The price may sway your decision about which one to use.
 Therefore, let’s take a close look at the prices of each one.

 Plantains cost more than potatoes.
 The average price for potatoes is $0.99 per pound, and the average price for plantains is $1.68 per pound.

-I checked Safeway online and found the following plantain and potato prices:
+I first visited the Shoprite supermarket and found the following prices:

 - $1.17 per pound

 To find out the differences compared to taro, check out my comparison article here.

 Whichever you choose or have on hand, proper storage is crucial.
 How you store fruits or vegetables can affect how long they last before going bad and how they taste.

 Store potatoes in a dark, cool place away from heat and do not store them in the refrigerator.
 A humid basement or root cellar is the best area.
 They should be kept in a burlap bag or ventilated container and stored between 40°F and 60°F.